 Student Role & Responsibilities

 The student who is currently enrolled in high school may also enroll in Holmes Community College Dual Enrollment/Dual Credit courses if the following requirements are met:

 - The student must have earned 14 core high school units such as English, mathematics, science, social science, or foreign language and/or have a high school junior status, or the student must have scored a minimum composite ACT score of 30 or the equivalent SAT score.

 - The student must have an overall "B" average on all high school courses.
 Prerequisites and co-requisites as stipulated in the Holmes Community College Bulletin will be followed.

-- The student shall request that the high school principal send an official copy of his/her high school transcript to the Admissions and Records Office at Holmes Community College at least 10 days before the beginning of the enrollment period.
+- The student shall request that the high school principal send an official copy of his/her high school transcript to the Admissions and Records Office at Holmes Community College.

-- The principal or counselor of the high school must submit an unconditional recommendation supporting the student's enrollment in the program.
+- The student shall contact the principal or counselor of the high school to request that they submit an unconditional recommendation supporting the student's enrollment in the program.
 The unconditional recommendation should verify that the student is academically advanced and has the maturity and self-discipline required to benefit from this type of program.
 This recommendation may be in the form of a list of all participating students and should be included with the high school transcripts.

 - The student is responsible for the cost and acquisition of textbooks.

 - The student must follow the Attendance/Absence/Withdrawal policies of the Holmes Community College Bulletin.
 A student who wants to drop a college course must complete the "Withdrawal Request Form" accessible through MyHolmes.